Our Dinner Meetings

 applicants are always welcome.
 Make your reservations by e-mail or telephone

-National Peace Officer Memorial Day-Monday, May 15th: This tribute to American law enforcement officers is part of the historic crime bill that President Bill Clinton signed into law in 1994.
-At the request of the National Law Enforcement Officers Memorial Fund, Public Law 103-322 designates Peace Officers Memorial Day as one of only two days each year during which government agencies, businesses and residents are to fly their U.S. flags at half staff.
+National Peace Officer Memorial Day - Monday, May 14th: This tribute to American law enforcement officers is part of the historic crime bill that President Bill Clinton signed into law in 1994.
+At the request of the National Law Enforcement Officers Memorial Fund, Public Law 103-322 designates Peace Officers Memorial Day as one of only two days each year during which government agencies, businesses and residents are to fly their U.S. flags at half-staff.

-May Dinner Meeting, Tuesday, May 16th: Del Frisco's Grille
+Chapter Dinner Meeting - Tuesday, May 15th: At Del Frisco's Grille in Irvine

 Typical Color Guard events include: